Gunpla: Gundam FIX Figuration

 The Gundam FIX Figuration (aka G.F.F.) series of collectible figures was started based on the Gundam mechanical designs of Hajime Katoki and his 'Gundam FIX' illustration artbook and are released by Tamashii Nations, a Bandai's characters based toys line.
+Although they are similar to gunpla, they are not truly gunpla as they are not plastic model kits, they are pre-assembled figures.
 These figures share similar features as those found in the MSiA series, but are considerably more detailed and often include more accessories.

 Changeable parts and variant models are often utilized throughout the line, offering the collector a wide variety of display abilities.
 The collectible figures use PVC (with some ABS plastic) for construction materials, and a recently introduced expansion to the line use metal in the skeleton of the figure.
 Gundam FIX figures are designed to be true to Hajime Katoki's vision, and as such often adopt design elements and styling found throughout his artwork.
 The Fix series caters to Gundam fans who enjoy the scale, possibility and durability of the MSiA line, but seek the extensive details and variations that can often only be found in the Master Grade Gundam model-kits.

 The G.F.F. line does carry a higher price than the MSIA and MSIA Extended lines, which can represent a concern for some collectors.
 However, overall the G.F.F. represent a more "high-end" line of collectibles, which often contain better detail, more accessories, and the option to build multiple variations in the same box.

 As the series has progressed, G.F.F. collectibles have been improved.
 Changes include sharper-more precise part casting resulting in better detail, improved articulation, and improved durability.